Danni Baird Shows Kathryn Dennis Support While Jennifer Snowden Lashes Out At Her

 — Jennifer E. Snowden (@jsnowden1) April 10, 2017

-During the Southern Charm season 3 reunion show, Jennifer Snowden actually showed up as Kathryn Dennis’ ally.
+During the Southern Charm Season 3 reunion show, Jennifer Snowden actually showed up as Kathryn Dennis’ ally.
 When others questioned their friendship, considering Jennifer’s past fling with Thomas Ravenel, Kathryn said that she didn’t blame Jennifer and stood up for her.
 A preview for the current fourth season shows that later on in the season, viewers will see Jennifer and Kathryn have a one-on-one talk, during which Jennifer tells Kathryn that she has been a good friend to her, a statement that Kathryn seems to not agree with.
-Perhaps for the season 4 reunion show, it’ll be Danni Baird sitting next to Kathryn, with Jennifer sitting opposite of her?
+Perhaps for the Season 4 reunion show, it’ll be Danni Baird sitting next to Kathryn, with Jennifer sitting opposite of her?